h2oai/h2ogpte-action/docs/USAGE.md

 The h2oGPTe GitHub Action integrates AI assistance directly into your GitHub workflow.
 Simply tag `@h2ogpte` in any comment, issue, or pull request, and the agent will provide intelligent feedback and assistance.

+🎥 Watch our use case series on [YouTube](https://youtu.be/eZQei55KMBU?si=utLgJlq8Bn-1-W7k).

 ## 💬 Basic Usage

 ### 🔍 Pull Request Comment